alexanderhepburn/FootballResults/README.md

 # FootballResults

-A python based programm to visualize football data
+A python Project designed to analyze and visualize football data by comparing the performance of two teams and generating a detailed PDF report that includes plots and textual analysis.
+The program is organized into several scripts, each handling a specific part of the workflow.

 # Table of contents

 - Installation
-- Usage
-- Features
+- Usage and Features
+- How the Program works
+- Ideas for future Improvement
 - Contributing
 - License
 - Contact